skoenig/pulumi-gcp-sandbox/README.md

 ## Usage
 1. Create the GCP project linked to your billing account and initialize Pulumi: `BILLING_ACCOUNT="012345-DEFGH8-67890A" make init`
 2. Deploy the Pulumi stack: `make install`
- There is a pretty high chance that you run into a race condition between instance / network creation and enabling of `compute.googleapis.com` service API.
-If this error occurs, run `make install` again.
 3. Do your changes to `__main__.py` and repeat step 2 to deploy them.
 4. To delete the Pulumi stack and GCP project: `make clean`